mampac

 Description

-The mampac utility is useful for executing a group of AMPAC input files or even an entire testsuite of input files.
+The mampac utility is useful for executing a group of AMPAC input files or even an entire test suite of input files.
 Mampac runs in the background and AMPAC jobs are executed sequentially.
 A simple summary of the each AMPAC job is written to the file MAMPAC.LOG.
 To monitor the progress of mampac while it is running, use tail -f MAMPAC.LOG in the same directory in which mampac is running.

 Mampac can be run in three different modes.